epfl-lasa/docker_setup/README.md

 This will copy the content of the folder at `/path_to_folder` on the host in `/destination_path` in the container.
 Note that specifying the user ensures that the copy has the correct permissions.
 Otherwise it is executed as `root`.

+### Entrypoint

+TODO

+### CMD

+TODO

 ### Specific commands or usages

 Previous commands cover the basics for building docker images.
-However, there are sometime some more tricks needed for specific configurations:
+However, there are some more tricks needed for specific configurations:

 #### Non interactive mode

-Docker does not handle interaction, for example the need to specify arguments during a building or installation process.
+Docker does not handle interactions, for example the need to specify arguments during a building or installation process.
 Each commands need to be executed without interruption.
 It might be needed, for package installation to specify that the package control manager has to be run in non interactive mode.
 This is done with:

 ```dockerfile
 ENV DEBIAN_FRONTEND=noninteractive